Craigharrison79/MS2-Quiz-Game/README.md

 - HTML5: used to structure the page.
 - CSS3: used to add style and look of the page.
+- Javascript: used to build interactive elements of the website/page.
 - Font Awesome: a library full of icons.
 - Google Fonts: a library full of fonts.
 - Git: Version control from gitpod, save, commits and push code to Github.